 Here is our current process for board applications:

-- Read the roles and responsibilities and be sure the commitment is right for you
+- Read the roles and responsibilities outlined below for all board members, be sure the commitment is right for you!

 - The nominating committee will review nominees and recommend new Board members